-In MTC mode, the OUT_BUF register contains a single time domain sample.
-When reading OUT_BUF, BUF_PNTR automatically advances from 0 to 4095.
+In MTC mode the X_BUF, Y_BUF, and Z_BUF registers each contain a single time domain sample for the noted axis.
+When reading X_BUF (as well as Y_BUF and Z_BUF), BUF_PNTR automatically advances from 0 to 4095.
 The time domain data is 16-bit, twos complement acceleration data by default with a resolution of 1 LSB = 1.907 mg.
 If velocity data is selected by setting REC_CTRL, Bit 5 = 1, velocity data is stored in the buffer registers instead.
-Velocity data has a resolution of 1 LSB = 18.62 mm/sec and is calculated by integrating the acceleration data.
+Velocity data is calculated by integrating the acceleration data, its resolution and scale factor depend on the sample rate and AVG_CNT value: